Did Beyoncé Write on the ‘Savage Remix?’

 There have been thousands of positive posts about the song, with everyone from Zendaya and Kerry Washington to Lil Nas X and Justine Skye praising the remix.

-But once the song hit certain streaming services, some fans said they did not see Beyoncé’s name in the credits and began to criticize the 4 singer.
+But once the song hit certain streaming services, some fans said they did not see Beyoncé’s name in the credits.
 Among the credited writers is JAY-Z and Beyoncé’s longtime collaborator The Dream.
+But no Bey, allegedly.

 “So @Beyonce didn’t write her verses,” asked one Twitter user, who attached a screenshot of the list of writers shown on Apple Music.